cryptoterminals/maccryptoterminals/README.md

 # maccryptoterminals
 Micropython and related code for ESP8266-based old-world Mac Crypto Price Terminals

-This code is associated w/ the NFT project http://twitter.com/cryptoterminals and https://opensea.io/assets/0x2532a770211bf10435c70d889357b1a820260be1/1
+This code is associated w/ the NFT project http://twitter.com/cryptoterminals and https://opensea.io/assets/0x2532a770211bf10435c70d889357b1a820260be1/1 and https://foundation.app/@Yugen

 ![Mac Crypto Terminal](https://github.com/cryptoterminals/maccryptoterminals/blob/main/punksterminal.png?raw=true)

-This project runs Micropython on an ESP8266 to fetch prices from the free Coingecko API for Bitcoin and Ethereum.
-On the Mac side, a Hypercard stack uses the serial port to connect to the ESP8266 and receive prices and configure the connection (Wifi credentials, request updates from the server)
+This project runs Micropython on an ESP8266 to fetch prices from the free Coingecko API for Bitcoin, Ethereum and 3 stablecoins.
+It also retrieves the last cryptopunks sale and floor price from http://www.punksfloorprice.com/.
+On the Mac side, a Hypercard stack uses the serial port to connect to the ESP8266 and receive prices and configure the connection (Wifi credentials, request updates from the server).
+This is tested on an 8Mhz Mac Plus.
+Faster Macs may work, but the Hypercard stack is paced via trial-and-error and probably breaks on a faster Mac with unpredictable results.
+It should be fixable with the right amount of sleep time between polls/updates.

-You are welcome to reuse any of this code or plans - the NFTs associated are the unique items with the exception of some unique artwork in the Hypercard stacks
+You are welcome to reuse any of this code or plans - the NFTs associated and the custom Hypercard stack are the unique items.
+The included .img has a base Hypercard stack that includes the serial functionality, but it's missing the code to talk to the ESP8266...If there is interest I can put up a reference example without the artwork.

 To use this code, you need the following hardware: